magao-x/handbook/compute/remote_operation.rst

 script <https://github.com/magao-x/MagAOX/blob/master/setup/provision.sh>`__
 will automatically set up a fresh install on a computer running that OS.
 However, most of us don’t use CentOS 7 on our personal computers.
+Furthermore, the provisioning script will create users and groups, applying configuration you probably don't want!

-If you’re on a Mac or Windows machine, or if you just want to keep MagAO-X isolated from the rest of your OS, you should use a virtual machine (VM).
+If you don't fancy installing the full set of dependencies by hand, or you're on a Windows or macOS machine, you should use a virtual machine (VM).
 A virtual machine is a simulated computer (running whatever “guest OS” you like) that runs as a program on your computer’s OS (which we call the “host OS”).
 This virtual machine can then be used